 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 18.
 The City shall map the placement and licensing of new group homes, placement of emergency shelters, and other supportive housing and social services and shall coordinate with the Community Care Licensing Division of the State of California to ensure that such uses are provided throughout the City and not concentrated in any one neighborhood.
 Ensure that group homes, emergency shelters, and other supportive housing and social services are provided throughout the City and preventoverconcen tration of such uses in any one area.
-Responsible Department: Planning Ongoing In 2009 planning staff began collecting data on supportive housing and other social services.
+Responsible Department: Community Development Ongoing In 2009 Community Development staff began collecting data on supportive housing and other social services.
 However, due to the lack of staff resources this program will be on hold for the near future.

 Name of Program Objective Timeframe in H.E.
-Status of Program Implementation address the foreclosure crisis using a variety of approaches including preforeclosure intervention aimed to keep homeowners in their homes and neighborhood reinvestment strategies aimed to occupy homes left vacant due to foreclosure while using ongoing federal and state legislative advocacy and data analysis to inform the approaches.
+Status of Program Implementation 19.
+The City shall address the foreclosure crisis using a variety of approaches including pre-foreclosure intervention aimed to keep homeowners in their homes and neighborhood reinvestment strategies aimed to occupy homes left vacant due to foreclosure while using on-going federal and state legislative advocacy and data analysis to inform the approaches.
 Assist in the prevention of foreclosures and the impacts of foreclosures on neighborhoods.
 Responsible Department: SHRA (primary); Code Enforcement; Neighborhood Services; City Attorney Ongoing Since late in 2007, SHRA has been working with both the City and County on a comprehensive strategy to combat the foreclosure crisis in Sacramento.
-The City has sponsored seven workshops with lenders and counseling agencies aimed to keep struggling homeowners in their homes through loan modifications.
-Working with the District Attorney, SHRA has been proactively trying to avert potential mortgage scams for homeowners in default, sending notifications on reputable resources to homeowners when a notice of default is files.
-In addition, SHRA has been tracking foreclosure data, publishing a quarterly report on foreclosure filings, most impacted neighborhoods and most prevalent servicers of foreclosed properties.
-Most importantly, SHRA is administering a \$13 million grant from HUD under the Neighborhood Stabilization Program (NSP).
+Importantly, SHRA is administering a \$32 million grant (\$13M for the City and \$18M for the County) from HUD under the Neighborhood Stabilization Program (NSP).
 The NSP is aimed to eliminate neighborhood blight resulting from vacant, foreclosed homes.
 On February 24, 2009, the City Council approved SHRA's plan for NSP program development and expenditures.
-SHRA's plan involves three unique programs: (1) the Vacant Properties Program provides financing incentives to encourage for-profit and non-profit builders to purchase, rehabilitate, and sell foreclosed single family homes in targeted areas; (2) the Block Acquisition and Rehabilitation Program works with established developers to acquire, rehabilitate (or demolish and rebuild) and maintain as common rental property, units (typically fourplex or duplex units) in designated areas where foreclosures and vacant properties have magnified existing physical and social blight issues; and (3) the Property Recycling Entity allows SHRA to quickly acquire foreclosed properties and conduct the necessary rehabilitation or demolition, rent or dispose of properties to further redevelopment goals.
+SHRA's plan involves three unique programs: (1) the Vacant Properties Program provides financing incentives to encourage for-profit and non-profit builders to purchase, rehabilitate, and sell foreclosed single family homes in targeted areas; (2) the Block Acquisition and Rehabilitation Program works with established developers to acquire, rehabilitate (or demolish and rebuild) and maintain as common rental property, units (typically four-plex or duplex units) in designated areas where foreclosures and vacant properties have magnified existing physical and social blight issues; and (3) the Property Recycling Entity allows SHRA to quickly acquire foreclosed properties and conduct the necessary rehabilitation or demolition, rent or dispose of properties to further redevelopment goals.
+To date, SHRA has impacted roughly 332 vacant, foreclosed properties and retained or created 750 jobs.
+SHRA will administer a third round of NSP funding for the City and County of Sacramento.
+The NSP3 award is anticipated to be \$8.35M and will impact roughly 90 properties.